widecoin-project/wcn-rpc-explorer/README.md

 #### SSO authentication

 You can configure SSO authentication similar to what ThunderHub and RTL provide.
-To enable it, make sure `BTCEXP_BASIC_AUTH_PASSWORD` is **not** set and set `BTCEXP_SSO_TOKEN_FILE` to point to a file write-accessible by btc-rpc-explorer.
+To enable it, make sure `BTCEXP_BASIC_AUTH_PASSWORD` is **not** set and set `BTCEXP_SSO_TOKEN_FILE` to point to a file write-accessible by wcn-rpc-explorer.
-Then to access btc-rpc-explorer, your SSO provider needs to read the token from this file and set it in URL parameter `token`.
+Then to access wcn-rpc-explorer, your SSO provider needs to read the token from this file and set it in URL parameter `token`.
 For security reasons the token changes with each login, so the SSO provider needs to read it each time!

-After successful access with the token, a cookie is set for authentication, so you don't need to worry about it anymore.
+After successfull access with the token a cookie is used for authentication, so you don't have to worry about it anymore.
 To improve user experience you can set `BTCEXP_SSO_LOGIN_REDIRECT_URL` to the URL of your SSO provider.
-This will cause users to be redirected to your login page if needed.
+This causes the users to be redirected to login page if not logged in.

 ## Run via Docker

-1. `docker build -t btc-rpc-explorer .`
+1. `docker build -t wcn-rpc-explorer .`
-2. `docker run -it -p 3002:3002 -e BTCEXP_HOST=0.0.0.0 btc-rpc-explorer`
+2. `docker run -it -p 3002:3002 -e BTCEXP_HOST=0.0.0.0 wcn-rpc-explorer`

 ## Reverse proxy with HTTPS